ShahidHashmi1/PWA-text-editor/README.md

 # PWA-text-editor

+## Description
+This project is a simple text-editor that utilizes service worker to create a progressive web application.
+It is deployed to the heroku domain (link provided below) and meets lighthouse criteria.
+It is installable for offline via the install button element, or the browser install icon.

 ```ruby
 AS A developer
 I WANT to create notes or code snippets with or without an internet connection